 The PACT Act of 2022 and Overseas Toxic Burn Pits

-The compensation amount is based on the veteran’s individual unemployability on service-connected conditions, and any rating reduction should their condition improve.
-Typically, injured veterans with 100 VA disability ratings receive maximum benefits.
+The compensation amount is based on the veteran’s individual unemployability on service-connected conditions and any rating reduction should their condition improve.
+Typically, an injured veteran with a 100 VA disability rating receives maximum benefits.

 This critical legislation deserves the support of all Americans.
-We must do everything we can to help the veterans who have made such enormous sacrifices for our country.
+We must do everything to help the veterans who have sacrificed for our country.